netdata/go.d.plugin/modules/example/README.md

 sudo -u netdata -s
 ```

-You can now run the `go.d.plugin` orchestrator to debug the collector:
+You can now run the `go.d.plugin` to debug the collector:

 ```bash
 ./go.d.plugin -d -m example